What would you like to know more about?

 - Non-breathable underwear or sanitary protection products can also be irritants, especially if they are worn all day

-- The most common symptom of a change in your pH is itching on the vulval skin.
+- The most common symptom of a change in your pH is an itching or burning sensation on the vulval skin

 Other symptoms include:

-- More frequent discharge which is a different colour and/or smell to your usual discharge (If this is the case, contact your GP).
+- Increased discharge which is a different colour and/or smell to your usual discharge, which could mean that you have an infection (if this is the case, contact your GP)

 - Discomfort during sex